-Researchers who have completed a postgraduate research degree (other than a PhD) may apply for a Research Grant or an Early Career Researcher Grant as Principal Investigator; however, they cannot apply for a Postdoctoral Fellowship Grant.
+Researchers who have completed a postgraduate research degree (other than a PhD) can be the principal investigator on a Research Grant or an Early Career Researcher Grant; however, they cannot apply for a Postdoctoral Fellowship Grant.

-What the grant money can be used for
+5. What the grant money can be used for